Table of Contents

-In this method first, clean dry sand is spread in a uniform layer on a rigid, clean, and non-porous base prepared of masonry or flat iron sheet plates.
+In this method, clean, dry sand is first spread in a uniform layer on a rigid, clean, and non-porous base prepared of masonry or flat iron sheet plates.
 Then the needed quantity of cement is uniformly spread.

-The whole mass is then mixed dry by working with spades till the whole mass becomes uniform in color.
+The whole mass is mixed dry by working with spades till the entire mass becomes uniform in colour.

-Depression is then formed in the center of the mortar mix and the required quantity of water is added to this dry mix.
+Depression is then formed in the centre of the mortar mix, and the required water is added to this dry mix.

-Dry material from the sides is placed on the edge of the depression containing water.
-It is first done normally till the water is fully absorbed by the dry mass.
+Dry side material is placed on the edge of the depression containing water.
+It is generally done until the dry mass fully absorbs the water.
 Care is done not to let the water collapse the banks and flow out.

 The wet mass of mortar is then worked with spades to get a mortar of unvarying consistency.

-About 22.5 liters of water per bag of cement ( 50 kg bag ) is required for making the mortar suitable consistency.
+About 22.5 litres of water per bag of cement ( 50 kg bag ) is required.

 Cement mortar should be prepared in small quantities that can be used before the initial setting time of the cement.